SoumyaCO/Opti-Tracker/readme.md

 ## 🚀 Features
 - 🎭 **Real-time Facial Landmark Tracking**: Uses **MediaPipe** to detect and analyze face movement.
 - 🔊 **Audio Feedback Alerts**: Notifies users if they are **distracted, sleepy, or have poor posture**.
-- 🖥️ **Kivy-based UI**: Provides an interactive interface for tracking and feedback visualization.
+- 🖥️ **PyQt-based UI**: Provides an interactive interface for tracking and feedback visualization.
 - 📂 **Modular Architecture**: Components are structured separately for better code organization.

 ---